sethgreen23/Codewars.com_mySolutions/Python 3/README.md

 p0, percent, aug (inhabitants coming or leaving each year), p (population to surpass) the function nb_year should return n number of entire years needed to get a population greater or equal to p. aug is an integer, percent a positive or null number, p0 and p are positive integers (> 0)

+# SplitStrings
+Complete the solution so that it splits the string into pairs of two characters.
+If the string contains an odd number of characters then it should replace the missing second character of the final pair with an underscore ('_').